mdirfancse2023/C-Tutorial/README.md

 # C-Tutorial

-In this tutorial i explained c++ basic concept with the help of code itselg.
+In this tutorial i explained c++ basic concept with the help of code itself.
 I also provided videos linked to it.